rescript-lang/rescript-skip/EXAMPLES_PRIMITIVES_ANALYSIS.md

 - FRP/UI state patterns

 The prompts did not ask about **relational algebra completeness**.
-The 48 examples reflect this scope—they answer "What aggregation patterns can Skip express?" not "Is Skip relationally complete?"
+The core 48 examples reflect this scope—they answer "What aggregation patterns can Skip express?" not "Is Skip relationally complete?"

 Skip's current operators cannot express "keep entries from R₁ whose key does not appear in R₂".
+The anti-join and orphan-detection patterns summarized in `research/deep_research_results_6_antijoin_patterns.md` and exemplified in the LaTeX catalogue (e.g. unacknowledged alerts, foreign-key violation monitors) therefore live just outside the current calculus and motivate future extensions.

 ---